 Why It’s Easy to Miss High-Functioning Depression

-High-functioning depression is tricky because people don’t always look sad.
-You might go to work or school, smile at friends, and get good grades or do a great job.
-Others might even say, “You’re doing amazing!”
+High-functioning depression is tricky.
+People do not always look sad.
+You might go to work or school.
+You might smile at friends and do your tasks.
+Others may say, “You are doing great!”
 But inside, you feel tired, empty, or unhappy.

 High-Functioning Depression vs. Burnout

-Burnout usually happens from working too much or feeling stressed.
-It can get better with rest.
-High-functioning depression lasts longer and affects how you feel inside, even when you’re not busy.
+Burnout usually comes from working too much or feeling very stressed.
+It often gets better with rest.

-Burnout | High Functioning Depression |
+| Burnout | High-Functioning Depression |

-Gets better with rest | Still feels bad even after rest |
+| Gets better with rest | Still feels bad even after rest |

-You still enjoy fun things | You feel numb or don’t enjoy anything |
+| You can still enjoy fun things | You feel numb or do not enjoy anything |

-Happens mostly at work/school | Affects your whole life |
+| Happens mostly at work or school | Affects your whole life |

 How Culture and Personality Play a Role